tenstorrent/tt-exalens/docs/ttlens-app-tutorial.md

 ```
 ./tt-lens.py --write-cache --cache-path=tutorial_cache.pkl
 ```
-By default, cache path is set to `debuda_cache.pkl`, but we have changed that here.
+By default, cache path is set to `ttlens_cache.pkl`, but we have changed that here.
 Let's write something to memory:
 ```
 gdb:None Current epoch:None(None) device:0 loc:18-18 > wxy 18-18 0x100 0x1234